TracyChacon/TracyChacon/README.md

 [Celestial Bodies Database](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/05%20Relational%20Database/project_01_celestial_bodies_database) -  Sample database that exhibits my SQL database knowledge for possible use cases of helping others conduct research, create visualizations, or simply learn more about the universe.

-[World Cup Database](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/05%20Relational%20Database/project_02_world_cup_database)- Database and shell scripts that demostrate skills in SQL and Shell Scripting.
+[World Cup Database](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/05%20Relational%20Database/project_02_world_cup_database)- Database and shell scripts that demonstrate skills in SQL and Shell Scripting.

 [Salon Appointment Scheduler](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/05%20Relational%20Database/project_03_salon_appointment_scheduler) - A shell script that is a simple appointment scheduler for a salon.
 The shell script uses the psql command to interact with the database.